 The hard work was really only in Steps 1 and Step 2.
 Once you get through and say okay, you let go however, may serve today, like let go of what I want to do.
 And that’s how I’m here making these videos because these are things I want to remember and I intend to remember and I’m grateful to share them with you so that they may help you as well.

 If you’ve enjoyed this I trust you’ll smash that subscribe button to make sure that you keep seeing the new videos that I’m creating.

-Check that Alcoholics Anonymous playlist out especially and if you want to watch these their share these on Facebook, I’ve put these up on Facebook also, I trust you’ll go follow my page.
+Check out that Alcoholics Anonymous playlist especially and if you want to watch these they share these on Facebook, I’ve put these up on Facebook also, I trust you’ll go follow my page.

-See first in your newsfeed so that these will actually pop up and you can see them you can even turn notifications on if you want to make sure never to miss a video.
+See First in your newsfeed so that these will pop up and you can see them and you can even turn notifications on if you want to make sure you never miss a video.

 Thank you very much for watching this.